 The post I had lined up somehow vanished. *face palm* I am not sure how that even happens.
 But it was a great reminder to make sure I have it backed up on Google Drive!
 Learning something new everyday!
 Moving on…

-Today I am talking about the importance of promoting your amazing content and how to create a plan to do so!
+Today I am talking about the importance of promoting your amazing content and how to create a plan to do so using a promotion strategy!